How to Arrange Multiple Monitors in Windows Display Settings

 A screenshot of the Windows display monitor with arrows indicating how arranging the displays affects how the mouse can move between the monitors.

 In this example, monitor 1 has been moved up and to the right of monitor 2.
 This means that if the mouse is moved to the right on most of monitor 2's screen, it will move into monitor 1.
 If it’s moved to the right on the bottom section of monitor 2, it will stop there because there is no monitor placed there for it to move to.
 This can be handy if you have displays that are different heights or want to place your laptop screen below your external monitors.
-The “rearrange your displays” menu lets you easily match your display settings to how the monitors are placed in real life.
+The Rearrange your displays window lets you easily match your display settings to how the monitors are placed physically.

 Mirroring and Extending Displays